rose-compiler/rose/projects/backstroke/README.txt

 Backstroke Design details

-Goal: Support the automatd generation of the reverse functions for optimistic discrete
+Goal: Support the automated generation of the reverse functions for optimistic discrete
       event simulation.

 Data Structure Design: